Gulf Coast Spring Challenge 2025

 • Goal: The objective is to complete the courses with the fastest time including penalties.

-• Competitors are required to make 2 runs on their designated course by class.
+• Competitors are required to make 2 runs on each designated course and will keep the best time for final placement.
 Both runs will be timed beginning when the competitor’s front tire breaks the electric eye and ending when the front tire breaks the electric eye when exiting the last exercise.
 A back-up stop watch will be used by the Head Track Judge in the event of a malfunction.

 • Penalty Points: Penalty points for all rides will be assessed as follows: